keewenaw/dvwa-guide-2019/low/Challenge 1: Brute Force.md

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/bruteprompt.png" width="250">

 We're obviously assuming that we don't know the administrator's password, though we do.
 That's what we used to log into DVWA, after all.
-However, for convenience, we won't try and brute force the administrator's username, "admin".
+However, for convenience, we won't try and brute force the administrator's username, which is "admin".
 I tried it for fun, but it took way too much time and I feel that's not what the spirit of the challenge is.
 So our objective is to find the password for "admin".

 I don't know about you, Dear Reader, but I'm not manually brute forcing anything!
 So let's take a quick step back and examine what tools Kali has to automate brute forcing.
-John, Medusa, Ophcrack, Hydra, pyrit, and others.
-My personal preference is with Hydra, so let's try that.
+Under "Applications" > "05 - Password Attacks", we see plenty - John, Medusa, Ophcrack, Hydra, pyrit.
+I personally prefer Hydra, so let's try that.

 But what arguments do we need to pass to Hydra?
 I'm guessing we'll need some, right?
 Let's try running the command <b>hydra</b> in the terminal and find out!